King County hospitals should require employees to get COVID vaccine, health officials say

 About 83% of Overlake’s employees and staff have been vaccinated, she said.
 The hospital also still requires patients, visitors and staff to wear masks and follow distancing guidelines.

-Seattle Children’s also isn’t requiring vaccinations but is “strongly encourag(ing) workforce members” to get immunized, according to hospital spokesperson Casey Egan.
+Seattle Children’s and Virginia Mason Franciscan Health also aren’t requiring vaccinations, but have both said they’re “strongly encouraging” hospital staff to get immunized, according to hospital spokespeople.

 Gov. Jay Inslee and state health officials this week said disease modeling shows the delta variant likely now accounts for more than 90% of new cases.
 The state Department of Health also released a report this week that found Washingtonians 12 and older who are unvaccinated made up 97% of COVID-19 cases, 96% of hospitalizations and 94% of deaths between February and June.